soubhiksanyal/now_evaluation/README.md

 # NoW Evaluation

 This is the official repository for evaluation on the [NoW Benchmark Dataset](https://ringnet.is.tue.mpg.de/challenge).
-The goal of the NoW benchmark is to introduce a standard evaluation metric to measure the accuracy and robustness of 3D face reconstruction methods under variations in viewing angle, lighting, and common occlusions.
+The goal of the NoW benchmark is to introduce a standard evaluation metric to measure the accuracy and robustness of 3D face reconstruction methods from a single image under variations in viewing angle, lighting, and common occlusions.

 <p align="center">
 <img src="content_now_dataset.png">
 </p>

-Given 3D face reconstructions for the NoW data, the provided error computes the scan-to-mesh error as described in the [RingNet paper](https://ps.is.tuebingen.mpg.de/uploads_file/attachment/attachment/509/paper_camera_ready.pdf).
+## Evaluation metric

+Given a single monocular image, the challenge consists of reconstructing a 3D face.
+Since the predicted meshes occur in different local coordinate systems, the reconstructed 3D mesh is rigidly aligned (rotation, translation, and scaling) to the scan using a set of corresponding landmarks between the prediction and the scan.
+We further perform a rigid alignment based on the scan-to-mesh distance (which is the absolute distance between each scan vertex and the closest point in the mesh surface) between the ground truth scan, and the reconstructed mesh using the landmarks alignment as initialization.
+For more details, see the [NoW Website](https://ringnet.is.tue.mpg.de/challenge) or the [RingNet paper](https://ps.is.tuebingen.mpg.de/uploads_file/attachment/attachment/509/paper_camera_ready.pdf).

 ```
 Learning to Regress 3D Face Shape and Expression from an Image without 3D Supervision